Acupuncture, Moxibustion, Cupping

 - In the form of a cigar, acupuncture points or painful body areas can be warmed

-- In a loose form it can be put in a moxa box , so large body areas as belly or back can be warmed and muscle tensions dissolved
+- In a loose form it can be put in a moxa box , so large body areas as belly or back can be warmed and muscle tensions can be dissolved

-- Small cones can be put on acupuncture needles to lead the heat deeper into the body and to intensify the effect of the needles
+- Small cones can be put on acupuncture needles to lead the heat deeper into the body and thus intensify the effect of the needles

 - Bigger cones can be formed and put on a layers of ginger for example, to warm special acupuncture points and to strengthen the energy of qi and yang

-The cupping method is also in western naturopathy well known .
+The cupping method is also well known in western naturopathy.

 With the help of cupping glasses a vacuum on one or more parts of the body is generated.
 This allows better blood circulation, causes an increased metabolism of the cells and the muscle tone is released.
 The increased blood flow influences for example local aching body areas.